kdheepak/panvimdoc/README.md

           version: "NVIM v0.8.0" # Vim version number
           toc: true # Table of contents
           description: "" # Project description used in title (if empty, uses neovim version and current date)
+          titledatepattern: "%Y %B %d" # Pattern for the date that used in the title
           demojify: false # Strip emojis from the vimdoc
           dedupsubheadings: true # Add heading to subheading anchor links to ensure that subheadings are unique
           treesitter: true # Use treesitter for highlighting codeblocks